 Students beginning watercolours often do not go dark enough.
-Because watercolour lightens so much when it dries painting an area of dark seems far to heavy but can be useful to create drama in your paintings.
+Because watercolour lightens so much when it dries, painting an area of dark seems far too heavy but can be useful to create drama in your paintings.

 Pro tip: A way to get around this is to experiment with pen and wash.
 Use a permanent marker or sketching pen to draw in the subject and the shadows.
 It will force you to be bolder and result in much more realistic looking paintings.
-The paintings and drawing above are both by Rowland Hilder, who used black to great effect in his work.
+The paintings and drawing above are both by Rowland Hilder, who used black to greatly affect his work.

-Note how in the painting, compared to the black and white sketch, the black doesn’t appear as prominent, our’ shadow blindness’ helps us to accept the scene, rather than notice how much dark there actually is in the painting.
+Note how in the painting, compared to the black and white sketch, the black doesn’t appear as prominent; our’ shadow blindness’ helps us accept the scene rather than notice how much dark there actually is.

-The Impressionists steered clear of black but for many contemporary painters black is an integral part of the work.
+The Impressionists steered clear of black, but black is an integral part of the work for many contemporary painters.

-Paul Emsley, winner of the 2007 BP portrait prize, painted the below portrait with just two colours: Mars violet and blue black, plus an occasional touch of white.
+Paul Emsley, winner of the 2007 BP portrait prize, painted the below portrait with just two colours: Mars Violet and Blue-Black, plus an occasional white touch.

 Paul Emsley, Michael Simpson, Oil on board, 2007

-The palette colours are very limited: “But it is surprising what colour effects are possible,” Paul describes the colour tones created.
+The palette colours are minimal: “But it is surprising what colour effects are possible,” Paul describes the colour tones created.